 But the zero-waste, low-impact, whatever-you-want-to-call-it movement is about so much more

-It’s about what is in the plastic
+It’s about the chemicals in plastic

 Last year, the American Society of Pediatrics warned that “some chemicals found in food colorings, preservatives, and packaging materials may harm children’s health.”
 These chemicals include BPA (which hardens plastic), phthalates (which soften plastic), perfluoroalkyl chemicals (found in non-stick packaging) and perchlorate (to reduce static in food packaging).